 KRQE News 13 On Special Assignment uncovered CYFD had been called at least twice to check on Victoria and her brother.
 Hear the Martens talk about those CYFD visits and about the ad »

-- Grandparents of 10-year-old Victoria Martens speak out for first time
+- One year since murder of 10-year-old Victoria Martens